Six Degrees of Separation

 Interior of first Kinetoscope parlor, 1155 Broadway, New York, in April 1894 (as seen in History of the Kinetograph Kinetoscope and Phono-Kinetograph) by W. K. L. Dickson and Antonia Dickson, p.
 53 ©1895.

-Summary of the Connecting Strings between the Phonograph, John Rogers and two of his sculpture pieces, and the Opening of the First Kinetoscope Parlor in 1894.
+Summary of the connecting strings between Edison and his Phonograph and with John Rogers, two of Rogers' sculpture pieces, and the opening of the first Kinetoscope Parlor in 1894.

-— The March 30, 1878 Harper's Weekly article and illustration "The Phonograph" and the advertisement in the same issue by John Roger's for his sculpture piece "The Traveling Magician."
+— The March 30, 1878 Harper's Weekly article "The Phonograph" with its illustration and the advertisement in the same issue by John Rogers for his sculpture piece "The Traveling Magician" are the starting points.

-— The early phonograph demonstrations and Edison traveling to exhibit the phonograph like a traveling magician and John Roger's sculpture piece "The Traveling Magician" made during the same time at 1155 Broadway.
+— The early phonograph demonstrations and Edison traveling to exhibit the phonograph like a traveling magician and John Rogers' sculpture piece "The Traveling Magician" were taking place during the same time period when Rogers' studio was at 1155 Broadway.

-— Edison Phonograph Parlors with Edison Kinetoscope Parlors.
+— The Edison Phonograph Parlors have many connections with Edison Kinetoscope Parlors.

 Additional Footnote: